moreniekmeijer/roman-numerals-converter/README.md

 # roman-numerals-converter

-A small application for converting roman numerals to numbers.
+A small application for converting roman numerals to numbers and vice versa.
-Just initialize a Roman numeral in the variable 'roman' and run the program.
+Just initialize a value in the variable 'roman' or 'number' and run the program.